TamTunnel/Apache-TacticalMesh/docs/compliance-and-export-notes.md

 ---

-*This document is provided as part of the Apache TacticalMesh open-source project and is licensed under Apache License 2.0.*
+*This document is provided as part of the TacticalMesh open-source project and is licensed under Apache License 2.0.*